normanjaeckel/openslides-topicvoting/README.rst

 Version 1.1.0 (unreleased)
 --------------------------
-* Updated to new plugin api of OpenSlides 1.6.
+- Updated to new plugin api of OpenSlides 1.6.
+- Updated to new apis of OpenSlides 1.6 (slides urls, views, widget, main menu entry).
+- Added winners as list to result view and slide.
+- Changed several template files and updated some code styling stuff.

 Version 1.0 (2014-01-04)
 ------------------------
-* First release of this plugin.
+- First release of this plugin.